pruthvireddypuresoftware/arm-software-developers-ads/content/learning-paths/server-and-cloud/postgresql/manual_deployment.md

 ### Configure Primary Node

- Next, log into the primary node (3.142.184.72) as a Postgres user, the default user created with every new PostgreSQL installation.
+ Next, log into the primary node (3.142.184.72) as a Postgres user, the default user is created with every new PostgreSQL installation.

 ```console
 sudo -u postgres psql
 ```
-Therefore, run the following command to create the replication user and assign replication privileges.
+Run the following command to create the replication user and assign replication privileges.
 In this command, replication is the replication user while the password is the user’s password.

 ```console
 CREATE ROLE replication WITH REPLICATION PASSWORD 'password' LOGIN;